sblisesivdin/gpaw-tools/installation/wsl.md

 NOTE: If the user wants to use gpaw-tools versions 23.7.0 and before, GPAW version 22.8.0 must be used.
 The above command will be `pip3 install --upgrade --user gpaw==22.8.0`
 {: .text-red-200 }

-Use `gpaw info` to see information about installation.
+Use `gpaw info` to see installation information.
 However, PAW-datasets are not installed yet.
-To install it, firstly create a directory under `~/.gpaw` then install PAW datasets
+To install it, firstly create a directory under `~/.gpaw`, then install PAW datasets

     mkdir ~/.gpaw/gpaw-setups

+for older GPAWs:

     gpaw install-data ~/.gpaw/gpaw-setups/

+for GPAW v25.7.0 and later:

+    gpaw install-data --gpaw ~/.gpaw/gpaw-setups/

 ## Installation of ASAP and KIM for Quick Optimization